Madanmohanpur: Demographics

 According to the 2011 Census of India, Madanmohanpur had a total population of 1,059, of which 540 (51%) were males and 519 (49%) were females.
 There were 156 persons in the age range of 0–6 years.
 The total number of literate persons in Madanmohanpur was 564 (62.46% of the population over 6 years).

 Education

 Madanmohanpur Primary School is a Bengali-medium coeducational institution established in 1961.
 It has facilities for teaching from class I to class IV.
 The school has a library with 336 books.

 Culture

 David J. McCutchion mentions the Shyama-Sundara temple as a brick built largely plain ek-ratna with a ridged rekha tower.

-The Archaeological Survey of India, Kolkata Circle describes the Shyam Sundar temple as “a brick-built Temple with a sikhara of north Indian type on top.
-It was built in c.17th-18th century AD.”
+The Archaeological Survey of India, Kolkata Circle describes the Shyam Sundar temple as "a brick-built Temple with a sikhara of north Indian type on top.
+It was built in c.17th-18th century AD."

 The Shyam Sundar Temple is included in the List of Monuments of National Importance in West Bengal by the Archaeological Survey of India (serial no. N-WB-33).

+Notable Person

+Shailen Dutta, teacher and social reformer.